-Emergency Dentist in Ballarat
+Emergency Dentist Ballarat

-Accidents happen to everyone.
+Emergency Dentist Ballarat: accidents happen to everyone.
 A dental emergency can include trauma, pain and swelling or a broken or fractured tooth following an accident.
 In fact, anything which affects the mouth, drinking or chewing and causes worrying symptoms qualifies as a dental emergency.

 How to Manage a Dental Emergency

 When there is a dental emergency, contact Don Anderson, your Ballarat dentist who makes time each working day to handle patients who need emergency dental care.
 Prompt action can provide pain relief, treat symptoms before they become entrenched and mean the difference between keeping or losing the tooth or teeth.

 Usually, the sooner you see a dentist, the better your recovery and treatment options.

 Why Tooth Removal Isn’t Always the Best Course